ucb-eecs151tapeout/eecs151t-labs/151t_lab_1b.md

 Having a Bootcamp is nice, but you likely won't remember everything you did once you dig into Chipyard..
 You can use the Bootcamp for reference.
 You can also use a much more compact [cheat sheet](https://inst.eecs.berkeley.edu/~cs250/sp17/handouts/chisel-cheatsheet3.pdf), such as:
  ![https://inst.eecs.berkeley.edu/~cs250/sp17/handouts/chisel-cheatsheet3.pdf]
 In practice, Chipyard implements a lot of unique Chisel constructs that are best learned by working on Chipyard itself.
-So don't stress too much about this part and feel free to move on to part B even if you don't feel like a Chisel expert!
+So don't stress too much about this part and feel free to move on even if you don't feel like a Chisel expert!

 ## Chisel Resources